-Delegated Committee Role Responsibilities Review and recommend to the Approval of quarterly financial statements and annual audited financial statements Board of Directors Approval of the financial content and the Management's Discussion and Analysis section of the Annual Report The appropriateness of accounting policies and financial reporting practices used by the WCB Any significant proposed changes in financial reporting and accounting policies and practices to be adopted by the WCB 5.
-Appropriate resolution of all major financial issues Approval of annual business plans developed by management, including balanced scorecard measures and targets 7.
-Approval of a funding strategy and target average assessment rate Approval of operating and capital budgets and amendments thereto Decide/approve and report to the Board of Directors Changes in financial and accounting disclosures to be adopted by the WCB; report same to the Board of Directors
+Delegated Committee Role Responsibilities Review and recommend to the Board of Directors Approval of quarterly financial statements and annual audited financial statements

+- 2. Approval of the financial content and the Management's Discussion and Analysis section of the Annual Report - 3.
+The appropriateness of accounting policies and financial reporting practices used by the WCB - 4.
+Any significant proposed changes in financial reporting and accounting policies and practices to be adopted by the WCB - 5.
+Appropriate resolution of all major financial issues - 6.
+Approval of annual business plans developed by management - 7.
+Approval of a funding strategy and target average assessment rate - 8.
+Approval of operating and capital budgets and amendments thereto - 9.
+Approval of any carry forward of project budget funds into the next fiscal year, if required to facilitate completion of projects that cross fiscal year end

+Decide/approve and report to the Board of Directors

+10. Changes in financial and accounting disclosures to be adopted by the WCB; report same to the Board of Directors